veeto

 Key Takeaways

-• Mandates online platforms to display county permits and remove non-compliant camping listings within seven days.
+• Mandates online platforms show county and license data and remove listings within 7 days.

 Get Involved